kubewarden/kubewarden.io/content/blog/2026/07/sbomscanner-0.12-release.md

 ## Getting started

 Node scanning becomes active as soon as you apply a `NodeScanConfiguration` resource.
-Here is a minimal example that scans every eligible node every 5
+Here is a minimal example that scans every eligible node every 24
-minutes:
+hours:

 ```yaml
 apiVersion: sbomscanner.kubewarden.io/v1alpha1